presslabs/gitfs/README.md

 subsequent changes made to the files will be automatically committed to the remote.

+gitfs was developed by the awesome engineering team at [Presslabs](https://www.presslabs.com/), a Managed WordPress Hosting provider.

+For more open-source projects, check [Presslabs Code](https://www.presslabs.org/).

 ## What's its purpose?

 gitfs was designed to bring the full powers of git to everyone, no matter how